On behalf of The Ward Firm on Sunday, July 21, 2019.

 Staying alert and avoiding distraction comes from good planning.
 Plan your itinerary so you and your passengers don’t feel they have to eat, navigate, research, change clothes in motion.
 Bring enough entertainment for each person to minimize fighting and other mischief.

-There will be motorcycles, bicycles, pedestrians and much more.
+There will be motorcycles, bicycles, large semi-trucks, pedestrians and much more.
 Stay calm and know that the road is a big, messy, diverse community that “takes all kinds.”
 It’s okay and you can ready for anything if you expect everything.